-At the end of June 2016, a preliminary LCE experiment to measure the power of the stripped H^+ beam was conducted using the H^- beam derived from the RFQ linac.
+In FY2016, a LCE experiment to measure the power and its stability of the stripped H+ beam was conducted using the H- beam derived from the 3-MeV linac.

-First, the position of the H^- beam was measured by the BPM without exciting the bending magnet, and the trajectory of the H^- beam was adjusted by using steering magnets so that the H^- beam was passed through the centre position of the BPM.
-Beam width and emittance of the H^- beam were obtained with the beam emittance monitor placed 0.3 m downstream of the quadrupole magnet by using Q scan technique.
-As a result of the measurement, the root-mean-square (RMS) width in the vertical direction (σ_v) at the collision point was estimated as about 2.8 mm.
+First, the position of the H- beam was measured by the BPM without exciting the bending magnet, and the trajectory of the H- beam was adjusted by using steering magnets so that the H- beam was passed through the centre position of the BPM.
+Beam width and emittance of the H- beam publisher,